LewisTrundle/tactihelm-l5project/lab-study/experiment-session.md

 4. Sequential Synchronous Pattern with Varying Duration
 5. Sequential Asynchronous Pattern with Monotonic Duration
 6. Sequential Asynchronous Pattern with Varying Duration

+Additional Info:

+- The **Stimulus Intensity** remains a constant 100%.
+- The **Cue Delay** is dependent upon the following distance of the car.
+A vibrational cue will be delivered when a vehicle is first detected and every time the closest detected vehicle changes distance category.

 ### Descriptions